Meet the team

 Consultant Clinical Psychologist – David Viljoen

-Assistant Psychologist – Jessica Staniford
+Assistant Psychologist – Kate Costello, Jon Hollyman

-Family Therapist – Sue Price
+Family Therapist – Simon Cornwell

 The Family Therapist provides systematic assessments and therapy to patients and their families and also runs the Families and Friends Group which is held monthly on a Saturday.

-Consultant Psychiatrist – Dr Agnes Ayton and Dr Rebecca Park
+Consultant Psychiatrist – Dr Amit Mistry

-Clinical Nurse Specialists – Jill Roberts and Joel Hawkins
+Clinical Nurse Specialist – Joel Hawkins

-The team of Psychologists offer assessment, formulation and psychological treatment.
-Working in the local eating Disorders community team and inpatients, they play a key role in the multi-disciplinary team and with the delivery of the Group Programme.
+The team of psychologists offer assessment, formulation and psychological treatment.
+Working in the local eating disorders community team and inpatients, they play a key role in the multi-disciplinary team and with the delivery of the group programme.

-Dietician – Julie Lambert
+Dietitians – Julie Lambert